caryoscelus/heavy-bright-sun-wip/chapters/001-chapter-first.md

 — You probably don't remember me, do you?
 I'm Dima.
 I believe we've met a couple years ago, on that conference... i don't quite remember what it was called.

+Incidentally, i didn't remember any conferences "a couple years ago".
+But i didn't get a chance to raise my objections.

 — Cut those formalities, Diiima.
 And sit down, you're obstructing my view!